 Additionally, the opposing counsel can sometimes ask you to produce printouts of your social media activity in the discovery phase of a lawsuit where parties exchange information to build their respective cases.
 Even though your private account isn’t public record, either party can petition the court if the other side doesn’t want to produce information that the requesting party believes is relevant.

-Contact an Expert West Palm Beach Domestic Violence Defense Attorney
+Contact an Experienced West Palm Beach Domestic Violence Defense Attorney

 If you or a loved one is facing a domestic violence charge, speak with a trusted domestic violence defense attorney.
-For legal assistance, look no further than The Law Office of Gabriel & Gabriel.
-We take a client-centered approach that will make the legal process as painless as possible, and that includes helping you avoid some of the most common social media missteps.
+For legal assistance, look no further than The Law Office of Gabriel & Gabriel, who will help you avoid some of the most common social media missteps.
 Attorney Brian Gabriel is dedicated to protecting you against your accuser by investigating your case in detail and building a robust defense.
-He’s well versed in domestic violence defense law and may help you avoid the consequences that stem from this offense.
+He’s well-versed in domestic violence defense law and may help you avoid the consequences that stem from this offense.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities that are often involved in domestic violence cases and can help protect your reputation and future.
-After a domestic violence arrest, you can be assured that you’re in good hands and that Attorney Brian Gabriel will fight for your rights.
+After a domestic violence arrest, Attorney Brian Gabriel will fight for your rights.
 Call (561) 622-5575 or complete our contact form for a free consultation.